Fays are a class of immortal shapeshifters. They are not a species or race; their shapeshifting lets them move from one species to another freely.

 One is to win the favor of a fay Lord or Lady, who loves you enought to whisk you away for a Happy Everafter and, at some point, form a little two-party troop with you as a means to that end.
 There is the slightly less personal version where you are brought into a fay court and given the Fairy Mark; this is actually commoner.
 But in either case, it's a very personal and intimate relationship with one or a few high fays.
 It happens, but not often.

 The other way is to be press-ganged into a troop as a minion, a Faithful Member of the Chorus.
-This is much the commoner troop experience, and it means forced transformation, both physical and mental, and loss of freedom, lucidity, identity, and individuality.
+This is much the commoner troop experience, and it means forced transformation, both physical and mental, and loss of freedom, lucidity, identity, personality, and individuality—at least a little and maybe a lot.
 And it could last for centuries.
 Or millennia.
 It happens, but people don't line up for it.

 Dead recruits include: